apify/actor-legacy-phantomjs-crawler/README.md

 ]
 ```

+Note that in the full results of the legacy Crawler product results, each `Request`
+object contained a field called `errorInfo`, even if it was empty.
+In the dataset, this field is skipped if it's empty.

 To download the data in simplified format known in the legacy Apify Crawler
 product, add the `simplified=1` query parameter: